 - Trestle Bike Park is located at Winter Park Resort.
 Rentals are offered for this downhill mountain course.
 Granby Ranch is also a bike park.

 - There are two national forest campgrounds, St Louis Creek and Byers Creek, both close to town on County Road 73.

 - Dispersed camping can be found on County Road 72/Elk Creek Road within a few minutes of downtown.

 - Another option for free dispersed camping is just north of town on Co Rd 50.
 Take a left on Co Rd 5 then a quick left on CR 50.
 Follow for a few miles to the national forest.

 - Read about the camping near Winter Park and Fraser.

 - The Fraser River passes north through town on its way to the Colorado River.
-Both offers excellent places to trout fish.
+Both offer excellent places to trout fish.

-- There are a lots of trails in the national forest, just look for access points.
+- There are lots of trails in the national forest, just look for access points.

-Jul/Aug – High Country Stampede Rodeo – Every Saturday from early June to mid August, Fraser hosts an a wild evening of western rodeo performances.
+Jul/Aug – High Country Stampede Rodeo – Every Saturday from early June to mid-August, Fraser hosts a wild evening of western rodeo performances.

 Activities near Fraser